yhlong0/IntellectCapital/Notes/atomicHabits.md

     - (Response): Make it easy/difficult.
     - (Reward): Make it satisfying/unsatisfying.
 6. Every goal is doomed to fail if it goes against the grain of human nature.

+### Cue
-7. The first step to changing bad habits is to be on the lookout for them.(Japen Pointing-and-Calling operator), If you want to cut back on your junk food habit, say out loud, "I'm about to eat this cookie, but I don't need it.
+1. The first step to changing bad habits is to be on the lookout for them.(Japen Pointing-and-Calling operator), If you want to cut back on your junk food habit, say out loud, "I'm about to eat this cookie, but I don't need it.
 Eating it will cause me to gain weight and hurt my health."
 Saying out loud, increase the odds that you'll actually do it.
-8. Two most common cues are time and location, implementation intentions leverage both of these cues.
+2. Two most common cues are time and location, implementation intentions leverage both of these cues.
 I will [BEHAVIOR] at [TIME] in [LOCATION].
-9. The Diderot Effect states that obtaining a new possession often creates a spiral of consumption that leads to additional purchases.(Denis Diderot a poor french writer for Encyclopedie, once he bought a scarlet robe, he has to keep "upgrading" everything)
+3. The Diderot Effect states that obtaining a new possession often creates a spiral of consumption that leads to additional purchases.(Denis Diderot a poor french writer for Encyclopedie, once he bought a scarlet robe, he has to keep "upgrading" everything)
-10. **Habit stacking**, One of the best ways to build a new habit is to identify a current habit you already do each day and then stack your new behavior on top.
+4. **Habit stacking**, One of the best ways to build a new habit is to identify a current habit you already do each day and then stack your new behavior on top.
-11. Minimalism.
+5. Minimalism.
 When I buy a new item, I will give something away.
 One in, One out.
-12. The more tightly bound your new habit is to a specific cue, the better the odds are that your will notice when the time comes to act.
+6. The more tightly bound your new habit is to a specific cue, the better the odds are that your will notice when the time comes to act.

+### Craving(Environment)
+1. Behavior is a function of the Person in their Environment, B = f(P, E)
+2. A small change in what you see can lead to a big shift in what you do, you don't have to be the victim of your environment.
+You can also be the architect of it.
+3. Trying to eat healthier?
+Try a new grocery store, you may find it easier to avoid unhealthy food when your brain doesn't automatically know where it is located in the store.
+4. The way to improve willpower is not by wishing you were a more disciplined person, but by creating a more disciplined environment.
+5. A high value on salt, sugar, and fat.
+Such foods are often calorie-dense and they were quite rare when our ancient ancestors were roaming the savannah.
+6. Foods that are high in dynamic contrast keep the experience novel and interesting, encouraging you to eat more.
+The precise combination of salt, sugar, and fat that excites your brain and keeps you coming back for more. *We've gotten too good at pushing our own buttons.*
+7. It is the anticipation of a reward--not the fulfillment of it--that gets us to take action.
+8. Temptation bundling works by linking an action you want to do with an action you need to do.
+Netflix + cycling, 10 burpees + check facebook.
+9. As a general rule, the closer we are to someone, the more likely we are to imitate some of their habits.
+10.

 ### Ruthless(无情) Elimination